DavidCain/bibliophile-frontend/README.md

 # TODO
 This is a pet project I work on whenever I'm so inclined.

 I'm also using this project as an excuse to learn Vue.
+At present, the major TODO is to make use of better TypeScript integration with Vue.

-There are some broader UX improvements & algorithm improvements to be made (all detailed in the [bibliophile][bibliophile] repo).
+There are also some broader UX improvements & algorithm improvements to be made (all detailed in the [bibliophile][bibliophile] repo).

-## Build improvements
-- Better TypeScript support for Vue

-## Miscellaneous improvements
-- Tell axios that api.dcain.me is okay with CORS
-    - (this will save unnecessary OPTIONS requests)
-- Include only the icons we need (no need to bundle them all)
-    - Make sure to check if there's a tree-shaking option available

 ### Attribution